-In this blog series we talk to test professionals from various industries.
-At Testersuite we like to hear the various visions on the subject of testing and what occupies a test professional.
-In this edition of Let's Talk About Test meet Wendy Bruin, test specialist at Staedion via Squerist.
+Inthis blog series, we speak with testing professionals from various industries.
+At Testersuite , we like to hear the various views on testing and what keeps a test professional busy.
+In this edition of Let's Talk About Test, meet Wendy Bruin, test specialist at Staedion via Squerist

 "Stick to the facts and keep looking tough"